GeoffreyCoulaud/gali/README.md

 ## Known issues
 * Games from Steam, Legendary, Heroic can be started but not stopped or killed
-* Dolphin emulator games don't get distinguished between GameCube and Wii
-* Installed Citra games aren't listed
-* Installed Yuzu games aren't listed
 * Cemu in lutris is a clunky solution, but it's the best we currently have on linux

 ## TODO
 * Implement UI (see [dedicated document](./resources/ui_design_process.md))
-* Add option in Dolphin to read cached games
+* Dolphin : Scan cached games
+* Dolphin : Differenciate between Gamecube and Wii games
+* Yuzu : Scan installed games
+* Citra : Scan installed games
-* Add a better way to handle nested sources (event on game push)
+* Add a better way to handle nested sources
 * Better installation instructions
 * Additional sources
 	* itch.io